Hand News | Handen Nieuws

 • 2 - THE 'FIVE ELEMENT CHIROLOGY' HAND MODEL

-In 'Five Element Chirology' each of the Buddhistic elements become manifest through certain hand characteristics, however the element 'chi' has no manifestions of it's own - though Hirsch also describes that it can be related to the thumb.
+In 'Five Element Chirology' each of the Buddhistic elements becomes manifest through certain hand characteristics; even though 'chi' has no manifestions of it's own Hirsch associates it to relate to the thumb (at godgivenglyphs.com it becomes apparent that this associaton is made through the fifth element 'ether').

 Hirsch explains the concept behind the 5 elements in terms of human consciousness as follows (page IV):